Group Members

 About

-Ashley is an Associate Professor in the School of Earth Sciences.
+Ashley is a Professor in the School of Earth Sciences.
 His research focuses on structural geology and geomechanics, with an emphasis on the behavior of fractures in the earth’s crust.
 Among other things, fractures in rock dominate subsurface fluid flow, control earthquake hazards, and exert a huge influence on ground control problems in mining and civil engineering applications.
 Ashley is also the Field Camp Director and Faculty Undergraduate Adviser for the School of Earth Sciences at Ohio State.
-Ashley also serves on the Planning Committee for the Southern California Earthquake Center (SCEC) for Earthquake Geology and serves on the steering committee of the Physical Properties of Earth Materials (PPEM).
+Ashley also serves on the Proposal Review Committee for the Statewide California Earthquake Center (SCEC) for Earthquake Geology.
 Before coming to Ohio State in 2017, he was an Assistant Professor at the University of Texas Arlington.
 Ashley also worked as an assistant professor of Geology and Environmental Science at The University of Akron from 2010 through 2012.
 Prior to that, he served as an NSF postdoctoral scholar studying Earthquake Mechanics at Istituto Nazionale di Geofisica e Vulcanologia in Rome from 2008-09.
 He earned a Ph.D. in Geological and Environmental Science from Stanford University in 2008, an M.S. in Geosciences from the University of Massachusetts in 2003 and a B.S. in Geology from the College of William and Mary in 1999.

 See Full CV